Daisuke Jigen: Personality

-In the original manga series, Jigen is not always at Lupin's side but lurking in the background until needed.
-The anime series, however, shows Jigen as extremely loyal to Lupin and willing to partner up anytime for a given heist.
+In the original manga series, Jigen is not always at Lupin's side but instead lurks in the background until he is needed.
+In the anime series, however, Jigen is portrayed as extremely loyal to Lupin and always willing to partner with him for any given heist.

-Jigen is noted for his quick temper; enemy and friend alike have been victim to his need to repay violence for insult.
-Both Lupin and Goemon have been on the receiving end of his blows in his response to their frank or comical criticism.
+Jigen is known for his quick temper; both enemies and friends alike have fallen victim to his tendency to respond to insults with violence.
+Even Lupin and Goemon have been on the receiving end of his blows in reaction to their frank or comical criticism.

 Despite Jigen's gruff facade, he has an ironic sense of humor and genuinely enjoys participating in each caper with his partners.
 He is, by far, the more pragmatic of the group, with a cynical streak founded in failed romances (his luck with women runs from bad to worse, with love interests often betraying him or dying).
 He is always distrustful of Fujiko Mine and becomes irritated when Lupin goes along with one of her plans.
 Among Lupin's group, Jigen is the least apprehensive at taking human life.
 While he considers killing women and children taboo, he is willing to put down any age or gender who offers a life threat, such as Linda in Part 2 Episode 26.

-Where Lupin and Goemon both have unique sartorial tastes, Jigen is pure basics.
-His typical wardrobe is a dark grey, dark green or black business suit, along with a white or light blue colored dress shirt, a black tie, and his ever-present dark grey or black broad-brimmed fedora; the hat ranks as his most prized possession outside of his weaponry.
-During the third anime series, Jigen's outfit is more light colored and his hatband has a cross-hatched or grid pattern design (similar to the original manga interpretation of the character); however the black look is most applied for OVA productions and TV specials.
+Where Lupin and Goemon both have unique sartorial tastes, Jigen prefers a more minimalist style.
+His typical wardrobe consists of a dark gray, dark green, or black business suit, paired with a white or light blue dress shirt, a black tie, and his ever-present dark gray or black broad-brimmed fedora.
+The hat ranks as his most prized possession outside of his weaponry.

+During the third anime series, his outfit appears lighter in color, and his hatband features a crosshatched or grid-pattern design, similar to the original manga interpretation of the character.
+However, the classic black ensemble is most commonly used in OVA productions and TV specials.
 Jigen's thick hair is typically collar-length and unevenly cut.
-His chin curtain beard varies from an inch to three inches long and is also unruly.
-A few episodes of the anime use an occasional gimmick where the character has his hat pulled forward so that only the lower half of his face is visible or, if he's without his hat, his hair will be covering his upper face and eyes.
-However such episodes are rare; and Jigen's face is plainly shown with or without his hat in most animated depictions.
+His chin curtain beard ranges from one to three inches in length and is similarly unruly.

+In a few anime episodes, an occasional visual gimmick is used in which Jigen pulls his hat forward so that only the lower half of his face is visible.
+If he is without his hat, his hair often falls over his upper face and eyes.
+Such instances are rare, however; in most animated depictions, his face is clearly shown with or without his hat.